ssp5zone/js-prime-generator/README.md

-# js-prime-generator
+# Prime Generation - Javascript

-Various prime number generation stratergies in JavaScript
+Various prime number generation numeric solutions written in JavaScript.

+## Usage

+Copy one of the functions and call it.